 The monument to America’s first president still holds the title of world’s tallest stone structure and obelisk.
-At its completion in 1884 it was the world’s tallest man-made structure, though just five years later the Eiffel Tower in Paris became the world's tallest.
+At its completion in 1884 it was the world’s tallest man-made structure at exactly 555 feet 5 1⁄8 inches, though just five years later the Eiffel Tower in Paris became the world's tallest.
 It remains the world’s tallest masonry structure.

 The Washington Monument was built to commemorate George Washington, commander-in-chief of the Continental Army and the first American president, who once declared "good Welshman make good Americans".

 Construction of the monument, made of marble, granite and bluestone gneiss, began in 1848 and was completed in 1884.
 Weighing 81,120 tons, the Washington Monument stands 555' 5-1/8" tall.
-The walls of the monument range in thickness from 15' at the base to 18'' at the upper shaft.
-They are composed primarily of white marble blocks from Maryland with a few from Massachusetts, underlain by Maryland blue gneiss and Maine granite.
+The walls of the monument range in thickness from 15 feet at the base to 18 inches at the upper shaft.
+They are composed primarily of marble blocks from Maryland with a few from Massachusetts, underlain by Maryland blue gneiss and Maine granite.